joncady/project_homepage/README.md

 # Jonathan Cady Portfolio

 The homepage for my portfolio.
-This repo is an easy to store my files and push them to a server if need be.
+This repo is an easy way to store my files and push them to the server to update my page.